 3.2 PSD and Viscosities

 Production parameters, apart from TRP concentration, were not changed and they are here reported: 2% ALG concentration, 0.35% CaCl2 concentration, pin-stirrer shaft speed of 1000 rpm and 4 min of residence time in the pin-stirrer.
 Mastersizer curves, reported in figure 2A, reveals that all materials have the same PSD, independently from the used concentration of TRP.
 Particle sizes were in the range between 0.2 µm to 7 µm, with particles mean size around 0.3/0.4 µm, and they had comparable dimensions with particles of AFGs produced without TRP.
 Viscosity profiles did not present substantial changes due to the presence of TRP, as can be noticed from figure 2B.
 Low percentages of TRP were used for materials preparation if compared to the percentage of other formulation constituents (i.e. ALG and CaCl2).
-It is possible to conclude that the TRP addition does not affect the particle size and the rheological behavior of AFG, in the range of used TRP concentrations, and small differences in the viscosity curves can be related to experimental errors of ALG and CaCl2 weighting during sample preparation.
+It is possible to conclude that the TRP addition, in the range of used TRP concentrations, does not affect the particle size and the rheological behavior of AFG..

 Figure 2- TRP loaded alginate fluid gels: (A) Particle size distribution; (B) Viscosities.
 Results are shown as mean ± st.dev. (n=3).